Open Print Page

 The conclusion of the Fire Festival, called "Susuki Matsuri" is held the next day (August 27th).
 It is less of a well known event, but nonetheless important to the local community.
 In the afternoon to evening the portable shrines are taken back up to the main shrine and raced around the inner grounds before being returned.
 It's a very energetic and raucous event, and a perfect end to the Fire Festival and official climbing season.

 For those travelling by car, please be aware that there are large-scale traffic closures during these two days.
 Route 138, which connects Kawaguchiko, Fujiyoshida, and Yamanakako is closed from the Sengen Jinja East traffic light to Kamijuku West.
 Upper Honcho Street, where the torches are lit, is closed from Nakasone 7-11 to Kamijuku.
 There are temporary parking areas at Yoshida Elementary School, Yoshida-Nishi Elementary School, and Fujiyoshida City Hall, as well as the usual parking at Fujiyoshida Michi-no-eki.

-For those traveling by train or bus, Fujisan-Eki (station) is an excellent destination, as it is close to the center of the festival activities, but please be aware that trains and buses will be crowded.
+Those traveling by train or bus, Fuji-san Station is an excellent destination, as it is close to the center of the festival activities, but please be aware that trains and buses will be crowded.

 Yabusame Matsuri, September 18 and 19 every year.